magento/merchdocs/src/live-search/facets-add.md

     The facet is added to the bottom of the _Dynamic Facets_ list and the _Publish changes_ button becomes available.

+1. If the facet you want to add can't be found, go to **Stores** > Attributes > **Product** and verify that the attribute has the properties required to be used as a facet.
+If necessary, update the following storefront properties of the attribute:

+   - Use in Search - Yes
+   - Use in Layered Navigation - Filterable (with results)
+   - Used for Sorting in Product Listing - Yes

+   When prompted, refresh the cache.

 {: #edit-properties}
 ## Step 2: Edit facet properties